JoaquimXG/podcolours.co.uk/README.md

 The POD Colours tool is based on psychological research, and provides an indication of your key strengths and potential barriers to success.

-## Dependancies
+## Usage

+Two options for using the site.

+1. Locally with local MongoDB installation.
+2. Through a pair of docker containers.
+One runnign MongoDB and one for the webapp.

+### Option 1 - Local MongoDB

+This method should be utilised for development.

+Requires:
+    - Node
+    - npm
     - MongoDB
-  - Must be installed and available on the PATH

-## Usage

-Website backend is built with express, ejs and MongoDB.

-npm has been configured to run a database setup script `setupDb.js` post installation.
+Website backend is built with express, ejs and MongoDB and npm has been configured with a selection of setup scripts to ease development.

-This will cause an error if mongodb is not currently installed and the service is available on the default mongodb port.
+To start webapp.

-1. First install required packages, `npm install`.
+1. Install required npm packages, `npm install`.
+2. Setup the podcolours MongoDB database, `npm run setupDb`
-2. Then start server.js `npm start`.
+3. Launch webapp `npm start`.

+The webapp can additionally be launched with hot reload with `npm run devel` to ease development.

 ### Development and Testing

 run `npm run devel` to run the site with hot reload for development.

+### Option 2 - Docker

+Allows for automated and reliable deployment of the site for CI/CD purposes.
+Requires:
+    - Docker
+    - Docker-compose

+Simply run `npm run docker`.
+Both containers will be launched, database will be initialised and the site can be reached at localhost:8080.

 ## Home page